 07 of 07

 Pleasant Valley, Little Rock

 Pleasant Valley is located near Rodney Parham Road in Little Rock.
 When I was a kid, this was the place to go in Little Rock.
-I've heard they don't give the haul they used to, but it's still a nice, safe neighborhood to trick-or-treat.
+It's a nice, safe neighborhood to trick-or-treat.
 Any of the houses in this area are pretty good if you see the porch light on.